What is frostbite? How to spot it and prevent it

 If you are heading out on a winter adventure, take the following measures to protect yourself from the risks associated with frostbite:

 - Know what to wear for winter hiking and dress properly moisture wicking base layers, insulating mid layers and waterproof and windproof out layers.
-Cover as much skin as possible with gloves, hats and face masks.
+Cover as much skin as possible with a pair of the best hiking gloves, a hat, and face mask.

 - Hydrate properly before, during and after your hike.
 Remember that you may not feel as thirsty when it’s cold, so carry a hydration pack and sip frequently.